MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-where-is-my-tenant-located.md

 # Find the default region for your organization

 The region where your data is stored is important because it can affect the interactions you have with the Power BI service.
-Power BI stores information such as reports, connection information, data models, and the data inside those models in the service.
+For example, Power BI stores reports, connection information, data models, and the data inside those models in the service.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0fOxaHJPvdM?showinfo=0" frameborder="0" allowfullscreen></iframe>

-When the first user in your organization signs up for Power BI or Microsoft 365, they choose a country or region for the business identity.
+The first user in your organization to sign up for Power BI or Microsoft 365 chooses the country or region for the business identity.
 Azure Active Directory (AAD), the shared identity and access management service for the cloud, creates a tenant in the data center region closest to the selected country or region.
-AAD is a multi-tenant service, and each enrolled organization is represented as an individual tenant in the data center.
+AAD is a multi-tenant service, and each organization is represented as an individual tenant in the data center.

 The region you select during sign-up determines where data is stored.
 This region will be the same location for all users in your organization, no matter where they are.
-Ideally, the selected region will be in the same geographical area where most users are located.
+Ideally, the selected region will be in the same geographical area as most of your users.
 For more information about signing up for Power BI and choosing the data region, see [Get a Power BI service subscription for your organization](service-admin-org-subscription.md).

 > [!IMPORTANT]
 > After sign-up you can't change the default data region yourself.
 For information about how to request a support-driven data region migration, see [Move between regions](service-admin-region-move.md).